GoogleCloudPlatform/genai-databases-retrieval-app/README.md

    Follow [these
    steps](https://googleapis.github.io/genai-toolbox/getting-started/introduction/#installing-the-server)
    to download the binary.
-This involves running the following command:
+This involves running the following commands:

     ```bash
     # See the releases page for the latest version
     export VERSION=0.8.0